BE-LIKE-BRO/AWS-TF-Full-Instance-Stack/README.md

 # TF-Full-Instance-Stack
-Fully provisioned Instance setup with terraform
+Fully provisioned AWS Instance setup with terraform

 This repository contains TF codes that creates a fully working aws ec2 instance environment provisioned with a bash script that pulls, unzips and hosts a webpage